 Restoration, Repairs & Replicasview examples

 One of Sydney's distinctive features is its heritage of domestic leaded window glass, or leadlights.
 For well over a hundred years, local firms have been fitting out homes with this stylistically evolving decorative glass.
 After so many decades Sydney's stained glass heritage is holding up well, but as with all building components, leadlights need to be maintained.
-Occasionally, repair or replacement becomes necessary and you will need a licensed tradesperson who is also an experienced craftsperson to carry out the correct repairs cost-effectively.
+Occasionally, repair or replacement becomes necessary and you will need an experienced artisan to carry out the correct repairs cost-effectively.

 Leadlights in doors and in opening sashes take a lot of punishment